aws-solutions-library-samples/guidance-for-real-time-text-search-using-amazon-opensearch-service/README.md

-# Guidance for Real-Time Text Search using Amazon DynamoDB
+# Guidance for Real-Time Text Search using Amazon OpenSearch Service

 ## Table of Content